Why Does My Jaw Hurt? 9 Jaw Pain Causes & How to Treat It

 - A work accident

 All of these injuries require immediate medical treatment to keep airway complications at bay.
+Why does my jaw hurt?
+If you’ve recently had an injury, even one that’s seemingly unrelated to the jaw, that could be the root of your pain.

-7. Excessive teeth clenching and grinding
+7. Excessive Teeth Clenching and Grinding

 - Teeth sensitivity to hot and cold